Watchmaker Glossary

 Round

-Finish the profile of the gear teeth by milling.
+Finish the gear tooth profile by milling.

 Assortment